 Xcalak is at the border with Belize at the end of the most southern tips on the Eastern Coast of Mexico.
 It’s a small fishing village reputed for scuba diving and eco-tourism.
 To be honest, if you’re not a diver, there isn’t much for you down there except a very quiet area for an off the grid experience.
 I found it nice to go out of the super touristy zone along the Riviera Maya.

 We experienced a Mayan ceremony for our friends’ wedding near Playa del Carmen.
 It was beautiful, simple and focused on nature, so well aligned with what we like!

 Akumal means “Turtles” for the Mayans.
-Turtles come to Akumal Beach to feed on the sea grass so you can see many of them while snorkelling.
+Turtles come to Akumal Beach to feed on the seagrass so you can see many of them while snorkelling.
 It’s really not the best place to see turtles in the world but those who never had this opportunity will surely be happy with their encounters.
-I found it too busy to my taste and the visitbility wasn’t too good.
+I found it too busy for my taste and the visibility wasn’t too good.

-We only had a few hours to fill during that day as we came back late from the wedding and had to pick up friends at the airport in the afternoon.
-Our car broke down on the way, which was a great opportunity for me to realise I could speak Spanish when I’m annoyed.
+That day, our car broke down on the motorway, which was a great opportunity for me to realise I could speak Spanish when I’m annoyed.
 They wanted us to wait for quite a long time on the side of the motorway, but my request to “hablar con el director” did some magic.
 It was also a good lesson that plans should stay flexible when you’re driving around the Yucatan Peninsula with an old car.

 Day 7: Cozumel

 Cousteau, who invented scuba-diving, placed Cozumel in his Top 10 Diving Sites.
 We were in awe with this dive: the coral formations are incredible in Cozumel.
-Although I’ve dived a lot on the Great Barrier Reef, Cozumel was the best reef dive I ever did.
+Although I had already dived a lot on the Great Barrier Reef, Cozumel was the best reef dive I had done so far.